| For

 number of other federal agencies to identify information or material which, although

 unclassified, may not be appropriate for public release.
+There is no national policy governing use of

 the For Official Use Only designation.
 DoD Directive 5400.7 defines For Official Use Only